-According to the experts at the Construction Industry Marketplace, there are four different types of fire rated glass available in the market.
-There is wired glass, specially tempered glass, and intumescent glass.
+There are three different types of fire-rated glass available in the market; wired glass, specially tempered glass, and intumescent glass.

 Wired glass is commonly found in schools and businesses.
 It is a glass sheet that contains a wire mesh between the panes, preventing it from shattering or breakign when exposed to high temperatures.
 Specially tempered glass has a higher fire rating that the 20 minutes that you typically find in tempered glass.
 It can have a fire rating up to 90 minutes, more than 4x that of normal tempered glass.
 Lastly, there is intumescent glass, which is the strongest you can buy.
 What makes this glass so powerful is that it is made of an alternate layer of glass and laminate.
 It offers the highest level of fire protection and is fire rated for 3 hours.

-630 9th Ave, also known as Manhattan’s Film Center Building, is a landmarked commercial building located in the heart of Hell’s Kitchen.
-Last year Adler Windows was brought in by Shawmut Design and Construction to install over 100 steel double hung windows with a 90 minute fire rating.
+630 9th Avenue, also known as Manhattan’s Film Center Building, is a landmarked commercial building located in the heart of Hell’s Kitchen.
+Last year Adler Windows was brought onto the project by Shawmut Design and Construction.
+We worked with our manufacturer, Optimum Window, to supply and install over 100 fire-rated steel double hung windows, all with a 90 minute fire rating.
 These new windows offer better safety and protection from any fires or exposure to extreme heat, giving those inside a stronger sense of security and safety.